We depart Knoxville traveling west through Nashville and Memphis entering Arkansas and continuing to Conway, Arkanas for our frst overnight stop.

 We travel across highway 50 to Hutchinson, Kansas located on the Arkansas River northwest of Wichita.
 It has been home to salt mines since 1887, thus its nickname of “Salt City”, but locals call it “Hutch”.
 The Kansas Underground Salt Museum is built within one of the world’s largest deposits of rock salt.
 It provides the opportunity to go 650 feet beneath the earth’s surface.
 There are just 14 other salt mines in the United States, none of which are accessible to tourists.
 After lunch (included) in Hutchinson, we continue to Kansas City, Missouri, for overnight.

 We continue our journey homeward through the “Show Me State” of Missouri stopping for lunch in St Charles, Missouri— the oldest city on the Missouri River.
-It was in Saint Charles in 1804 that William Clark and Meriwether Lewis departed on the Missouri River seeking the route to the Pacifc Ocean by order of President Thomas Jefferson.
-Saint Charles was also Missouri’s frst state capital from 1821 to 1826 and the home of pioneer and explorer Daniel Boone and his family.
+It was in Saint Charles in 1804 that William Clark and Meriwether Lewis departed on the Missouri River seeking the route tothe Pacific Ocean by order of President Thomas Jefferson.
+Saint Charles was also Missouri’s first state capital from 1821 to 1826 and the homeof pioneer and explorer Daniel Boone and his family.
 After lunch, we continue to Paducah, Kentucky for dinner at Patti’s and Bill’s before checking into our hotel for the night.
-This evening we will see the show at the Badgett Playhouse in Grand Rivers
+They are scheduled to reopen in their new building in 2020.

 If there was a tour for you to take pictures and more pictures—then this is the one!
 The scenery is so magnifcent that it will be impossible to capture it all on flm.
 It has truly been another Knoxville-tourifc vacation.